QI

 quorumindex.com

 This paper documents the detection, classification, and grading methodology Quorum Index uses to evaluate its market signals, and reports what the raw signal layer does and does not do.
 Every figure is reproducible from an append-only event log.
-This release supersedes v1.1 (April 2026) and retracts its expected-value claim — see § 05.
+This release (v1.3) supersedes v1.2 (June 2026): it refreshes every figure to the latest graded data through 28 June 2026 and adds the directional-accuracy trajectory.
+The v1.1 expected-value claim remains retracted — see § 05.

 00